Lux-AI-Challenge/Lux-Design-S2/README.md

 The Lux AI Challenge is a competition where competitors design agents to tackle a multi-variable optimization, resource gathering, and allocation problem in a 1v1 scenario against other competitors.
 In addition to optimization, successful agents must be capable of analyzing their opponents and developing appropriate policies to get the upper hand.

-**We are currently in beta**, so expect unpolished parts and bugs of the engine and visuals.

 To get started, go to our [Getting Started](#getting-started) section.
-The Beta competition runs until December 6 and submissions are due at 11:59PM UTC on the competition page: https://www.kaggle.com/c/lux-ai-2022-beta/
+The official competition runs until TODO and submissions are due at 11:59PM UTC on the competition page: https://www.kaggle.com/competitions/lux-ai-season-2

 Make sure to join our community discord at https://discord.gg/aWJt3UAcgn to chat, strategize, and learn with other competitors!
 We will be posting announcements on the Kaggle Forums and on the discord.

-Season 2 specifications can be found here: https://lux-ai.org/specs-2022-beta.
+Season 2 specifications can be found here: https://lux-ai.org/specs-s2.
 These detail how the game works and what rules your agent must abide by.

 Interested in Season 1?
 Check out [last year's repository](https://github.com/Lux-AI-Challenge/Lux-Design-2021) where we received 22,000+ submissions from 1,100+ teams around the world ranging from scripted agents to Deep Reinforcement Learning.